mikkelee/MEOverlayView/README.txt

 TODO:
 - most important: figure out a good place to put -setupOverlays and don't call it so much, have it be part of the normal life of the view.
-- rework the event sending code (only send actions -- doubleClick, singleClick?)
+- rework the event sending code (only send actions -- wantsOverlayActions, doubleClick, singleClick?)
 - get better trackingareas (ie only show hand when over an overlay?)
 - make moving less finicky when allowsOverlappingOverlays == NO
 - resizing with corner handles